 ABSTRACT

 Protein is an extremely important component in animal feeds.
 It is required on daily basis for body condition maintenance, lactation, growth and reproduction.
 It can contribute to 10-20 percent of the total energy content of an animal diet.
 The aim of this study was to investigate and compare the percentage composition of protein content for the three importantpasture grass samples within the University of Eldoret Farm.
 A purposive sampling method was used to collect Lucerne, Super Napier and Boma Rhodes from the University of Eldoret farm.
 Grass samples were digested using concentrated sulfuric acid in the presence of copper sulfate and potassium sulfate as a catalyst.
 Sample analysis was done using UV-VIS spectrophotometer and the data analyzed using one-way ANOVA for test of significance.
 The protein content values obtained were; Lucerne 21.9585%, Super Napier 15.2 %, Boma Rhodes 6.79 %.
 The results indicated that there was a significance difference (p<0.05) in the levels of protein content between the three selected green pastures at 95 % confidence limits.
 Therefore, farmers should consider integrating Lucerne and super Napier in their animal feeds as Lucerne acts as a supplement while Super Napier provides the necessary nutrients required.

-INTRODUCTION
+Keywords: Arial, Incluned, 10 front, justified

-Agriculture forms the backbone of the Kenyan economy, contributing significantly to the Gross Domestic Product (GDP) and providing livelihoods for a majority of the population (Kenya National Bureau of Statistics, 2024).
+Arial, Bold, 11 font, left aligned, caps Agriculture forms the backbone of the Kenyan economy, contributing significantly to the Gross Domestic Product (GDP) and providing livelihoods for a majority of the population (Kenya National Bureau of Statistics, 2024).
 Within this vital sector, crop and livestock production play intertwined roles in ensuring food security, generating income, and sustaining rural economies.
 As of 2024, the Kenyan population stands at approximately 52.5 million people (World Population Review, 2024), with a corresponding demand for affordable and nutritious food sources.
 Livestock, including cattle, goats, sheep, and poultry, are integral to the agricultural landscape, providing meat, milk, and other animal products crucial for human consumption and economic activity.
 The animal population in Kenya has been steadily increasing, reflecting the growing demand for animal-derived products (Ministry of Agriculture, Livestock, Fisheries and Cooperatives, 2023).

 However, Kenyan Livestock producers frequently face challenges related to feed scarcity and poor nutritional quality, especially during dry seasons, which severely impacts animal productivity, reproductive efficiency and overall profitability ( Gichangiet al.,2017).
 Ensuring optimal livestock productivity is paramount for meeting this demand and improving the welfare of both animals and humans.
 A critical factor influencing livestock performance is the quality of their feed, particularly its protein content.
 Protein is essential for growth, reproduction, milk production, and overall animal health.
 In Kenya, various fodder crops are cultivated to support livestock, including Lucerne (alfalfa), Super Napier, and Boma Rhodes grass (Orodho, 2006).
 These fodders are recognized for their potential to provide essential nutrients, including proteins, carbohydrates, fats, vitamins and minerals but their exact protein content can vary significantly depending on factors such as soil type, climate, maturity at harvest, and agricultural practices.
 Adequate protein intake is essential for various physiological functions in livestock including enzyme synthesis, tissue repair and immune system function (McDonald et al., 2011).
 Variations in protein content among different forage species and even within the same species grown under different environmental conditions can significantly impact their nutritional value for livestock.
 Understanding these variations is critical for farmers and livestock managers to make informed choices regarding forage selection pasture management and supplementation strategies to optimize animal performance and economic returns.
 This study focuses on three forages species commonly used in Livestock systems and each of these possesses unique characteristics that contribute to their suitability in different agro-ecological zones and livestock production systems.